-Old growth forest conference launches key elements for protection strategy
+Old growth forest conference (Brussels 2017) launches key protection proposals

 The Wild Europe conference on 13/14th September 2017 to develop a Protection Strategy for remaining old growth forest in Europe has been hailed as a significant success by those attending.